opengisch/QField-docs/documentation/get-started/faq.en.md

 ## Billing and Plans

+??? help "What is the difference between the PRO plan and an "Organization" plan?"

+    ## What is the difference between the PRO plan and an "Organization" plan?
+    A PRO plan is an upgrade of your **Personal** user account, providing you with the ability to work with PostGIS databases, giving you additional storage (1GB).
+    This plan does not allow you to share your project with other users UNLESS the other usre also has a PRO plan.
+    An "Organization" plan is specifically meant for collaborative work.
+By default 2 members of the organization will be charged despite of being active or inactive.

 ??? help "What is the difference between "metered" and "licensed" users on my invoice?"

     ## What is the difference between the metered and licensed users on my invoice?